Callum Watson (footballer)

-Callum Watson (born 28 February 2000) is an English professional football player who plays for Chattanooga FC in MLS Next Pro.
+Callum Watson (born 28 February 2000) is an English professional football player.

 Early life

 Watson played youth football with Colchester United for five years, until he was sixteen, when he was released due to being too small.
-Afterwards, he then joined the AFC Sudbury academy program.
+Afterwards, he joined the AFC Sudbury academy program.

 College career

 In 2018, Watson headed to the United States, through the U.S Sports Scholarships organization, which helps English footballers attend an American post-secondary institution to earn a degree and play college soccer.
 He joined Hastings College and played for their men's soccer team in the NAIA.
 He made his debut on October 26, 2018 against the Bethany Bison, scoring his first goal and adding two assists in a 5-0 victory.
 In his first season, he won the conference title as well as the conference tournament title.
 He was named a GPAC First Team All-Star in both 2018 and 2019.
 In 2019, he helped the team to a second place finish at the national NAIA Men's Soccer Championship and earned All-Tournament Team honours and was also named a First Team All-America.
 During his two seasons with Hastings, he scored 14 goals and added 28 assists in 38 matches.

 In December 2019, it was announced that he would transfer to Creighton University, beginning classes in January, and joining the men's soccer team in the NCAA in the fall.
 He recorded his first assist on March 17, 2021 against the Butler Bulldogs.
 On March 29, 2021, he scored his first goal for Creighton in a 3-1 victory over the Kansas City Roos.
 He was named to the All-Big East Second Team for the 2021 Spring season (which occurred as the regular 2020 fall season was postponed due to the COVID-19 pandemic).
 In October 2021, he was named the Big East Offensive Player of the Week.
 After the 2021 Fall season, he was named to the USCA All-East Region Third Team as well as the All-BIG EAST Second Team for the second time.
 After his final season in 2022, he was named to the All-Big East Third Team.